danyeaw/diffusify/README.md

 - Thread-Safe Callbacks: Properly handles updates from worker threads
 - Error Handling: Graceful management of errors during generation and saving

+## Known Issues or Future Enhancements

+- With the macOS pkg, an extra Window is opening while generating an image.
+This is most likely cause by one of the libraries calling `sys.executable`.
+- Allow selecting other models or potentially a ComfyUI style pipeline config.

 ## License

 [MIT License](LICENSE)